annias/promptflow/docs/development.md

 ## Runtime Popups

-In order to add a runtime popup, such as a text input, to a node, you must must create a new tkinter `root` window, and `widthdraw()` it.
+In order to add a runtime popup, such as a text input, to a node, you must must create a new tkinter `root` window, and `withdraw()` it.

 As an example, let's look at the [`InputNode`](Input):